ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 #### Traefik Dashboard

 - You will need a DNS record created either on your DNS server or in localhosts file to access the dashboard
-- Edit localhosts on Linux and Mac with sudo rights `sudo vi /etc/hosts` by adding `your private ip and traefik.yourdomain.your tld` e.g. `traefik.pangarabbit.com`
+- Edit localhosts on Linux and Mac with sudo rights `sudo vi /etc/hosts` by adding `your private IP` and `traefik.yourdomain.tld` e.g. `traefik.pangarabbit.com`
 - Edit Windows localhosts file here as administrator `windows\System32\drivers\etc\hosts` by adding `your private ip and traefik.yourdomain.your tld` e.g. `traefik.pangarabbit.com`
 - Remember to note that all things infrastructure are created in the `infrastructure` namespace